vecin2/em_automation/README.md

 #Renders
 Process id is ABC
 ```
+### _emprj
+ It extract different information from the current EM project:

 ## More Available Objects
 ### SQLTable
 This object is not in context but is retrieved by `_db.find` or `db.fetch`.
 It is a list of dictionaries.
 As a list you access it with python list methods, for example: